 NOTE: The following are basic dovetailing procedures as they apply to this machine, and are not intended to be a full course of instruction in making dovetails.

 Refer back to the terminology on page 7 if needed.

 The Dovetailer can be used to make joints in drawers, boxes, cabinets, etc. Instructions in this manual are based upon making a drawer consisting of FRONT and BACK pieces, and two SIDE pieces.
-FRONT and BACK pieces are placed horizontally on top the machine's table; SIDE pieces are placed vertically in front of the machine's table.
-The insides of the boards always face outward when they are placed on the machine.
+FRONT and BACK pieces are placed horizontally on top the machine's table; SIDE pieces are placed vertically.

 No matter the project, prevent mistakes by laying out the pieces beforehand according to how they will be assembled.
-Place them with the inside facing up, and label the mating edges, as shown in Figure 25.
+Place them with the inside facing up, and label the mating edges, as shown in Figure 28.